radrow/ddtrace/IMPLEMENTATION.md

 to properly forward responses.

 Rules from *Figure 12* in the companion paper are implemented by the state callbacks of `ddmon`.

-In addition to the behaviours described in the paper, monitors propagate information about observed deadlocks via responses of form `{?DEADLOCK, DL}` where `?DEADLOCK` is a constant defined in `ddmon.hrl` and `DL` is a minimal deadlocked set.
-This is helpful to terminate the system early in tests and investigate deadlocks.
+In addition to the behaviours described in the paper, monitors propagate information about observed deadlocks via responses of form `{?DEADLOCK, DL}` where `?DEADLOCK` is a constant defined in `ddmon.hrl` and `DL` is a deadlocked set.
+This feature is optional, but is helpful to terminate the system early in tests and investigate deadlocks.

 ## Testing scenarios